 Are you happy with your chicken coop?

-The best chicken coop is safe from predators, convenient to access, and good for flock health during all four seasons (or five if you have the equivalent of Vermont’s mud season).
+The best chicken coop is a safe place from predators, convenient to access, and good for flock health during all four seasons (or five if you have the equivalent of Vermont's mud season).
 There are always tweaks and improvements, and new products and plans to try, so designing, outfitting, and improving your backyard chicken coop is an ongoing process.

 What are these basic essentials of the best coop for your backyard flock?